ctron/dentrassi.de/content/2012/01/26/2012-01-26-working-with-odfdom.md

 permalink: /2012/01/26/working-with-odfdom/
 tc-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";b:0;s:11:"_thumb_type";s:10:"attachment";}'
+taxonomies:
   categories:
     - Development
+  tags:
+    - ODF
 ---

-While working a little bit with ODFDOM to automatically generate some documentation I found some tasks rather difficult to accomplish due to the fact that they were hardly documented.
+While working a little bit with ODFDOM to automatically generate some documentation, I found some tasks rather difficult to accomplish due to the fact that they were hardly documented.
 There is a lot of ODF documentation, but how to use it with ODFDOM is another story.

 <!-- more -->